bettyp23/SaaS-Project/build-prompts.md

 # SaaS Todo List Tracker - Build Prompts

-Based on the comprehensive requirements document for the SaaS Todo List Tracker, here are the first 5-10 prompts to build this application systematically:

 ## **Prompt 1: Project Foundation & Setup**
 ```
 "Set up a modern Laravel 10+ SaaS application for a todo list tracker with the following requirements: